uGeek/dk/README.md

 # dockerc
-create dockers that you have saved in 2 steps
+Create dockers that you have saved in 2 steps.
+List your docker, available images listed by date.

 ## Install